 Grace and I made dinner, but we got a very late start.
 For these occasions, our pantry holds an assortment of commercial pasta, our homemade spaghetti sauce (in sealed jars), and commercial sauces (alfredo, cheese, and a refrigerated pesto).

 Because we used a box of pasta and the refrigerated pesto, we threw this primavera together in under a half hour.
 It would have been less if Grace hadn’t tossed the snow peas so vigorously, but she got a little carried away with the washing.
 We had to collect them from all over the kitchen floor.

-- Prepare pasta according to package directions, but subtract 2 minutes from the cooking time.
+- Prepare pasta according to package directions, subtracting 2 minutes from the cooking time.

-- In a large skillet, heat a tablespoon or two of olive oil.
-Add in the peas and onions first and let them cook for a few minutes.
-Add in the squash and cook until veggies just begin to soften.
+- Heat olive oil in a large skillet over medium heat.
+Add the peas and onions and let them cook for a few minutes.
+Add in the squash and cook until the veggies are just beginning to soften.

-- When draining pasta, try to leave a couple of cups of cooking water in the pan.
-Dump the pasta back into the water in the pan and return it to the stove over medium heat.
+- When draining the pasta, try to leave a cup or so of the cooking liquid in the pan.
+Return the pasta to the pan and return it to the stove over medium heat.
 Add a tablespoon or two of olive oil and stir the pasta to distribute it throughout.

 - Transfer the cooked veggies to the pasta pot.
-Add the spring onions and garlic or garlic scapes and stir through.
+Add the spring onions and garlic scapes and stir through.

 - Add pesto a few heaping tablespoons at a time until your desired pesto-iness is achieved.
 Everyone’s tastes are different.
 I used about a cup all together.